Cortizo Bifold Doors Cost UK 2026: Full Price Guide

 1. Powder-coat quality.
 Cortizo's Qualicoat Class 2 powder coating is engineered to last 40-plus years in UK conditions without fading, chalking or corrosion.
 Budget aluminium systems often use Class 1 coating that shows visible degradation after 15-20 years.

 2. Slim sightlines and engineering.
-At 116mm meeting-stile width on COR-80, Cortizo bifolds are among the slimmest on the market without compromising structural rigidity.
+At 110mm reduced central junction on the Bi-fold Plus Door, Cortizo bifolds are among the slimmest on the market without compromising structural rigidity.
 The difference is immediately visible when you stand next to a budget bifold with 130mm+ stiles.

 3. Hardware engineering.
 Cortizo uses stainless steel bottom-rolling gear rated to 100,000 open-close cycles.
 Cheaper systems use zinc-alloy rollers that develop play within 5-7 years of daily use.
 For a door that may open and close 3,000 times a year, this matters.